Matthew Kang: Forbes Magazine

-Kang joined Forbes Magazine in January 2016, based in San Francisco, California, he primarily covers stories on the technology industry.
+Kang joined Forbes Magazine in January 2016, based in San Francisco, California, he primarily covered stories on the technology industry as a video producer.
+He left in 2024.

 Awards

 Kang was awarded with a RTDNA Canada (Adrienne Clarkson Award - Diversity) in 2012 for his story on the challenges local police services face in attracting minorities, women and members of the LGBT community to joining their services as recruits.